 Update: Now on the main screen most trams will show the 15 minutes ticket directly!

 There are more tickets available, and if you stay longer, also the multiple day tickets in Wroclaw might be interesting.
-Here is a little overview of the current fares, valid from 1st September 2021:
+Here is a little overview of the current fares, valid as of January 2023:

 - 15 Minutes: 3,20 PLN